supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 In this task, you will enable Entity behavior analytics in Microsoft Sentinel.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. 1.
+Login to WIN1 virtual machine with the password as provided in the environment tab.

 1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.